 Which goes back to the verdict we came to in our Jawbone Up review, that the Fitbit is a much more useful fitness tool, while the Up is a lifestyle tech accessory.

 The Flex does start to veer to the accessory side of the fence with its design, but it's app keeps it firmly in the fitness tool category.

-The catch is that it sacrifices too much.
-Gone is the satisfying feeling of accuracy, with high step counts seemingly too-easy to obtain thanks to inaccurate algorithms.
+There is still the question of accuracy, with high step counts seemingly too-easy to obtain thanks to inaccurate algorithms.

 All that said though, Fitbit has shown the strengths of its platform.
 Wireless syncing is essential in this product lineup, and having a strong app ecosystem is a huge benefit to fitness trackers out there.